omar-polo/plakar.io/content/articles/2025-03_02/index.md

 the window is guaranteed to contain the full chunk.
 This will produce the same size as a Padmé scheme for an attacker observing traffic, but a server operator with access to the Range request will see different offsets at each request targeting the same chunks.
-Of course given enough trafic they could defeat this through a statistical analysis, but this makes it harder than just having the fixed base offset and it comes for free.
+Of course given enough traffic they could defeat this through a statistical analysis, but this makes it harder than just having the fixed base offset and it comes for free.

 Here's an example of it applied to a file access: